Tubbz-alt/void-linux-rice/README.md

 $ sudo xbps-install -Su base-devel
 ```

-Installing the base-devel package adds stuff like gcc and other utilities that are helpful if you program or if you will be compiling programs form source.
+Installing the base-devel package adds stuff like gcc and other utilities that are helpful if you program or if you will be compiling programs form source but it is optional

+if you would like to use the free nvidia (``nouveau``) drivers then install the ``xf86-video-nouveau`` package instead.

 ### Step 2: Install packages